 Owning options can be like holding a ticking time bomb.
 This is because the value of the option decreases the closer you get to the time the option expires.

-For this reason, when I teach others how to trade options I tend to focus on trading strategies that buy options instead of selling them.
+For this reason, when I teach others how to trade options I tend to focus on trading strategies that SELL options instead of BUYING options.
 This allows an options trader to start with a huge advantage right out of the gate.